gduvalsc/kairos/collects/oracle/README.md

-Within this directory, a lot of scripts to collect data on production systems.
+Within this directory, a lot of scripts to collect Oracle data on production systems.
 The result is a zip or a tar.gz file to be uploaded into Kairos

 ## Data collection for Oracle